pran-7-5/eco_style/README.md

 I use asus vivobook x510uf , intel i5, 12 gb ram, 2gb Nvidia graphics card, 250gb ssd.
 (550 USD, I bought it online on valentines day offer, will be more cheaper on Halloween)
 These above tools will run smoothly on any Apple laptop, if you don't know how to buy a Windows laptop.
 Yeah, buying a Windows laptop is very tricky.
 Shops will cheat you and you don't know how to order online.
 I make softwares I need a laptop for now.
-But u should buy apple ipad or samsung galaxy z fold 4 instead of laptop.
+But you should buy apple ipad or samsung galaxy z fold 4 instead of laptop.
 Galaxy z fold is best right now because It combines, phone, tablet and laptop into one device.
 Of course rollable will be better in the future.
 But the z fold is the 4th generation now and cheaper than iphone, ipad, macbook combined.

 https://www.synthesia.io/